 The day has finally arrived.
-After three long years of pursing my masters degree in nutrition, I’m finally done!
+After three long years of pursuing my master’s degree in nutrition, I’m finally done!
 It feels sooo good to be finished with all that school works and projects and I’m beyond excited to get back some semblance of a normal life.
-Here’s to getting my life back 🥂
+Here’s to getting my life back ?

 5. A Weekend in Sequim

 For a little weekend escape, Noah and I headed over to his parent’s place on the Olympic Peninsula for a few days of cooking up recipes for The Traveling Fork, photographing them, and relaxing by the fire with hot toddies in hand.
 If only every day could be like this…

 Christmas this year was spent with my family at my brother and his girlfriend’s place in Bishop, California.
 I’d never been to the Eastern Sierra before and I instantly fell in love the moment I spied the towering mountains, open vistas, hot springs, and everything else the Eastern Sierra has to offer.
 It’s a magical place.